 Is cagrilintide + tirzepatide FDA-approved?

 No. Neither drug is approved for use in combination.
-Tirzepatide is FDA-approved as monotherapy (Mounjaro, Zepbound).
-Cagrilintide NDA was filed December 2025 as part of CagriSema (cagri + semaglutide); it has no standalone approval.
-The cagri + tirz combination is compounded only and has no Phase 3 trial data.
+Tirzepatide is FDA-approved alone (Mounjaro, Zepbound).
+Cagrilintide had its NDA filed in December 2025 as part of CagriSema (cagri + semaglutide); it has no standalone approval.
+Your cagri + tirz combo is compounded only, with no Phase 3 data behind it.
 See cagrilintide weight loss dosage for the approval timeline.

 What is the typical dose of cagrilintide when stacked with tirzepatide?

-0.25 mg weekly to start, titrating up every 4 weeks through 0.5, 1.0, 1.7, and 2.4 mg as tolerated.
+You start at 0.25 mg weekly and titrate up every 4 weeks through 0.5, 1.0, 1.7, and 2.4 mg as your gut allows.
 The target maintenance dose is 2.4 mg weekly, matching the CagriSema trial protocol.
-Never escalate cagrilintide in the same week you escalate tirzepatide; side effects stack.
+Never raise cagrilintide in the same week you raise tirzepatide.
+The side effects stack and you will pay for it.
+See cagrilintide weight loss dosage for the full schedule.

 Can I mix cagrilintide and tirzepatide in the same syringe?

-No. Use two separate syringes, two separate injection sites, same day.
-Mixing can destabilize either peptide and changes absorption kinetics unpredictably.
-Standard practice is two abdominal injections at least 2 inches apart, or abdomen + thigh.
+No. Use two separate syringes and two separate injection sites on the same day.
+Mixing can destabilize either peptide and changes how fast each one absorbs.
+Standard practice is two abdominal injections at least 2 inches apart, or one in your abdomen and one in your thigh.
 See best injection sites for tirzepatide.

 Will stacking cagrilintide with tirzepatide produce more weight loss than tirzepatide alone?

 Unknown.
 No controlled trial has tested this.
 The CagriSema trial (cagri + sema) produced 22.7% weight loss at 68 weeks vs 14.9% for semaglutide alone.
-If the same additive logic applies to tirzepatide (22.5% alone), the stack could theoretically produce 25 to 30% weight loss, but this is extrapolation.
-For published results, see cagrilintide weight loss dosage and retatrutide vs tirzepatide for alternative triple-mechanism drugs.
+If the same additive logic applies to tirzepatide (22.5% alone), your stack could in theory reach 25 to 30% weight loss.
+That is extrapolation.
+For published data, see cagrilintide weight loss dosage and retatrutide vs tirzepatide for alternative triple-mechanism drugs.

 What side effects should I expect with the cagri + tirz stack?

-Nausea (40 to 60% during titration), diarrhea (20 to 30%), constipation (15 to 25%), and vomiting (10 to 20%).
-Side effects peak during dose escalation and decline at maintenance.
-Combined GI side effect rates are higher than either drug alone.
-See tirzepatide long-term side effects and can tirzepatide cause anxiety for monoagent baselines.
+Plan on nausea (40 to 60% during titration), diarrhea (20 to 30%), constipation (15 to 25%), and vomiting (10 to 20%).
+Side effects peak when you raise a dose and settle at maintenance.
+Combined GI rates are higher than either drug alone.
+See tirzepatide long-term side effects and can tirzepatide cause anxiety for the single-drug baselines.

 How is this different from CagriSema?

-CagriSema is cagrilintide + semaglutide co-formulated in one injection; it has Phase 3 data and an NDA filed.
-Cagri + tirzepatide is compounded from two separate drugs; no Phase 3 data.
-The triple-agonist advantage of cagri + tirz (adding GIP mechanism) is theoretical until tested.
+CagriSema is cagrilintide + semaglutide co-formulated in one injection, with Phase 3 data and an NDA filed.
+Your cagri + tirzepatide stack is compounded from two separate drugs, with no Phase 3 data.
+The triple-agonist advantage of cagri + tirz (the added GIP mechanism) is theoretical until a trial tests it.
 For CagriSema specifics, see cagrilintide weight loss dosage.

 Do I need higher doses of either drug when stacking?

-No. Use the standard titration for each drug individually (cagrilintide to 2.4 mg, tirzepatide to 10 to 15 mg).
-Higher doses do not produce proportional benefit and dramatically increase side effects.
-If a combination of 2.4 mg cagri + 15 mg tirz does not produce results, a different mechanism class (like retatrutide) is more useful than higher doses.
+No. Use the standard titration for each drug (cagrilintide to 2.4 mg, tirzepatide to 10 to 15 mg).
+Higher doses do not give you proportional benefit and they ramp up your side effects.
+If 2.4 mg cagri + 15 mg tirz does not move the scale, a different mechanism class like retatrutide is more useful than pushing the dose.
 See retatrutide dosage.

 What should I do if I cannot tolerate the stack?